pivotal/docs-platform-automation/docs/concepts/upgrade.md

 ## Upgrading Ops Manager

-It's important to note when upgrading your Ops Manager:
+It's important to note when upgrading your Tanzu Operations Manager:

 * always perform an export installation
 * persist that exported installation
 * installation is separate from upgrade
 * an initial installation is done, which maintains state

-### Upgrade Flowchart
+### Upgrade flowchart
-The [`upgrade-opsman`][upgrade-opsman] task follows the flow based on state of an Ops Manager VM.
+The [`upgrade-opsman`][upgrade-opsman] task follows the flow based on state of an Tanzu Operations Manager VM.
 This flowchart gives a high level overview of how the task makes decisions for an upgrade.

 {% include "./upgrade-flowchart.mmd" %}